HiraBZ/Hira-Notes/Meetings/INSTAR/ORBITAL OVERVIEW.md

 The ORBITAL Mission control is build of 4 steps and 4 plateforms.

 ## ORBITAL Mission Control
-Orbital mission control has a few different sequences
+Orbital mission control has a 4 step sequences

 ### ORBITAL:
 1. STARTUP Sequence